Protocols for Packet Quantum Network Intercommunication: Transport Layer: Quantum Transmission Control Protocol

-The widely used error detection method, including the parity bit, Cyclic Redundancy Check, and the Checksum, can be characterized by a \emph{check function} $f:\{0,1\}^n\mapsto \{0,1\}^k$ in the following encoding procedure: a given $n$-bit string $s$ is encoded as $(s,f(s))$ of $(n+k)$ bits.
-This has been generalized in quantum computing.
+The widely-used error detection method, including parity bits, Cyclic Redundancy Check, and Checksum, can be characterized by a \emph{check function} $f:\{0,1\}^n\mapsto \{0,1\}^k$ as in the following encoding procedure: a given $n$-bit string $s$ is encoded as $(s,f(s))$ of $(n+k)$ bits. {This idea has been generalized to QECCs~\cite{NC00}.

 Suppose a host wants to send an $n$-qubit register $A$ through the internet, using a check function $f$.
-Let $\ket{\psi}_{A,R}$ be a purifed state of $A$ for a reference system $R$.
+Let $\ket{\psi}_{A,R}$ be a purified state of $A$ for a reference system $R$.
 The encoding is done by firstly appending $k$ ancilla qubits in $\ket{0^k}_S$ to $A$, and the state of $AS$ is of the form